-As many samples need to go abroad and timing is of utmost importance, all pre-natal tests organised by NCMG are performed in Dublin.
-We aim to get a result back to the couple as soon as possible to allow an option regarding decisions on rest of pregnancy care and management.
+As many samples need to go abroad and timing is of utmost importance, all prenatal tests organised by NCMG are performed in Dublin.
+We aim to get a result back to the couple as soon as possible to allow an option regarding decisions on the rest of pregnancy care and management.

-However, up to 25% of requests for pre-natal testing to NCMG are for disorders where there is a low recurrence risk (<1% to ~<5%).
+However, up to 25% of requests for prenatal testing to NCMG are for disorders where there is a low recurrence risk (<1% to ~<5%).
 These requests tend to come from families who have had a child with a severe genetic disorder and the couple cannot contemplate a recurrence.

 Most of the pre-natal tests we request are done by chorionic villus sampling (CVS) as this gives a sample that produces good quality DNA that can be extracted speedily.
 The optimal time to perform this test is between 11-13 weeks.

 Antenatal tests carried out before week 11 risk higher rates of maternal cell contamination (MCC) and failure due to sample dissection difficulties.
 NCMG cytogenetic and molecular laboratories process the CVS samples.
-A result on an at-risk fetus can be reported back to the couple within 2-3 weeks in most cases.
+A result of an at-risk fetus can be reported back to the couple within 2-3 weeks in most cases.

 The cytogenetic laboratory analyses the chromosomal complement of the fetus (termed karyotyping).
 The main antenatal referral requests to the cytogenetics laboratory come directly from obstetricians because of concerns on antenatal scanning or the sample has been taken for maternal age/anxiety.

-The molecular laboratory processes samples for single gene genetic testing (cystic fibrosis, spinal muscular atrophy, sickle cell anaemia).
-Whilst the latter three disorders can be analysed locally (they are the most common requests for pre-natal testing we handle), we also get requests for testing of other less common genetic disorders.
+The molecular laboratory processes samples for single-gene genetic testing (cystic fibrosis, spinal muscular atrophy, sickle cell anaemia).
+Whilst the latter three disorders can be analysed locally (they are the most common requests for prenatal testing we handle), we also get requests for testing of other less common genetic disorders.